JobSeow/chat/README.md

 ![screenshot](Cost.png)

-Given the brief analysis above, I went ahead with ChatGPT API service.
+Decision: Given the brief analysis above, I went ahead with ChatGPT API service.
 Since its suitable for general purpose chat services, priced comptitively for certain models and because of my familiarity and trust with it, as i use it on a daily basis

-- [x] Add back to top links
+- [x] Backend framework of choice
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Frontend framewok of choice
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish
+- [ ] DB choice

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).